 You can prevent choking in an adult by:

-- Avoid talking and laughing with food in mouth
+- Avoid talking or laughing with food in your mouth.

 You can prevent choking in children by:

-- Instruct children to chew food thoroughly before chewing
+- Encouraging chewing and instructing children to chew thoroughly before swallowing.

-- Keep small toys, coins, marbles, and other small objects out of reach of young children
+- Keeping small toys, coins, and marbles out of reach of young children.

-- Teach them not to put objects in their mouth
+- Teaching children not to put objects in their mouths.

 You might be wondering what to do if someone is choking in your presence.
-In such a situation, acting calmly and providing the right treatment can save anyone from choking.
+In such a situation, acting calmly and providing the right choking first aid can save anyone from choking.
 The principles of first aid for choking differ for different age groups.
-Let's learn how to save a choking adult, child, and pregnant woman.
+Let’s learn how to save a choking adult, child, and pregnant woman.

 First Aid for Choking Adult